virtuan4-max/iterator/README.md

 </p>
 <h1 align="center">I T E R A T O R</h1>

-*note that the readme is serving useful links rn*
+*note that the readme is serving useful links rn, currently planning layout and collecting assets and making a general plan*

 **Useful info**